 Red and Yellow Pumpkin

-Once you arrived at the Miyanoura Port, you will be welcomed by a symbolic piece, Red Pumpkin created by a famous Japanese artist Yayoi Kusama.
-It has lots of black dots on it, and always packed with tourists to try to take pictures!
+Once you arrive at the Miyanoura Port, you will be welcomed by a symbolic piece, Red Pumpkin created by a famous Japanese artist Yayoi Kusama.
+It has lots of black dots on it, and is always packed with tourists to try to take pictures!
 Another famous pumpkin can be found in the place which is 10 minutes away by bus.
-The yellow pumpkin stands silently in a perfect harmony with the peaceful sea.
+Yellow Pumpkin stands silently in perfect harmony with the peaceful sea.

 Chichu Art Museum